jncraton/retrieval-augmented-generation/readme.md

 Language Modeling
 ------------------

-Language modeling is the task of predicting one comes next in a language utterance.
+Language modeling is the task of predicting what word comes next in a language utterance.

 For example, consider the phrase "They ran to a local".
 A language model could [compute probabilities](https://exbert-project-exbert.hf.space/client/exBERT.html?model=gpt2&modelKind=autoregressive&sentence=They%20ran%20to%20a%20local&layer=11&heads=..0,1,2,3,4,5,6,7,8,9,10,11&threshold=0.7&tokenInd=null&tokenSide=null&maskInds=..&hideClsSep=true) of the next word in this phrase as: